syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ## Setting corner radius

-Corner Radius indicates the degree to which the corners of the border can be rounded.
-The default value of CornerRadius property is 3.
+Corner Radius property allows users to easily customize the appearance of buttons to have rounded corners, the default value of corner radius value is 3.

 {% tabs %}